 The UKCAT Situational Judgement Test was added as a fifth subtest in 2012.
 Its objective is to reveal the competencies that are regarded as important for a doctor.
 SJT’s have shown to be very good indicators of future role performance.
 The test assesses skills beyond the scope of professional and cognitive skills.

 The UKCAT SJT focuses on two sets of competencies:

 1. Interpersonal competencies

-This is a set of human relational and communicational skills that enable the doctor, or the medical student to work effectively with his colleagues, superiors and subordinates, receive their trust, appreciation and support.
+This is a set of relational and communicational skills that enable the doctor or the medical student to work effectively with his colleagues, superiors and subordinates to receive their trust, appreciation and support.
 This set of skills includes:

-- Teamwork - medical work requires a great deal of teamwork within medical staff.
-You need to show an ability to work effectively with fellow doctors and the mental flexibility to work effectively with people in other roles who work in your unit, such as nurses, hospital attendants, managerial staff etc.
+- Teamwork – medical work requires a great deal of teamwork among medical staff.
+You need to show an ability to work effectively with fellow doctors and the mental flexibility to work effectively with people in other roles who work in your unit; such as nurses, hospital attendants, managerial staff etc.

 - Dealing with authority – as a young doctor or as a medical student, you need to respect senior doctors and experts, and be able to learn from their knowledge and experience as much as you can.